Davidleyden1/MS1/readme.md

- From the color palette, four colors was choosen as a color theme.
+ From the color palette, four colors was chosen as a color theme.

  1. Light Blue    #96d7eb
  2. Light Grey    #D3D3D3

  ### Images
  All images are downloaded from [Freepik](https://www.freepik.com/).
-The images were selected to match the content of the website and images wtih similar colour profiles were chosen to help with website cohesion.
+The images were selected to match the content of the website and images with similar colour profiles were chosen to help with website cohesion.

  ### Text
  The text in the portfolio section was written by the author.